finos/FDC3/docs/api/ref/DesktopAgent.md

 open(name: String, context?: Context): Promise<AppMetadata>;
 ```

-Version of `open` that launches an app by by name rather than `AppIdentifier`.
-Provided for backwards compatibility with versions FDC3 standard <2.0.
+Version of `open` that launches an app by name rather than `AppIdentifier`.
+Provided for backwards compatibility with versions of the FDC3 Standard <2.0.

 #### See also